Enable Location

 Quanzhou: Emporium of the World in Song-Yuan China, Maritime trade center in Fujian Province, China

-Quanzhou: Emporium of the World in Song-Yuan China is a World Heritage Site made up of 16 separate components including temples, bridges, kilns, and administrative buildings spread throughout the city and surrounding areas.
-The site reveals the physical infrastructure that made international trade possible over centuries.
+Quanzhou: Emporium of the World in Song-Yuan China is a UNESCO World Heritage Site in Quanzhou, Fujian province, made up of 16 separate components including temples, bridges, kilns, and administrative buildings.
+These components are spread across the city center and the surrounding countryside, together documenting the physical infrastructure that made international trade possible.

 The community of curious travelers